Bulletin #2360, Maine Farm Safety Program: Preplanning for Farm Emergencies

 - Make sure family and employees know how to disengage or shut down equipment and the location of fire extinguishers and first aid kits.

 Communication with others is important in times of emergency.
 The emergency response plan should include a list of telephone numbers to call in the event of an emergency.
 The list should be in the order of how the calls should be made.
 This list should also include the owner’s home and other farm telephone numbers, the names and numbers of local chemical dealers and emergency response personnel (fire department, ambulance, local police/sheriff, state police, Poison Control Center and electric/gas supplier).
-Post the list near all phones on the farm.
+Post the list near all phones on the farm and in central gathering areas.

-When calling for help, remember to give your name, telephone number and state the emergency situation.
-The telephone number should be clearly marked on the phone or beside it.
+When calling for help, remember to give your name, telephone number, and state the emergency situation.
+The telephone number and 911 address should be clearly marked on the landline phone or beside it.
 Post clear, concise directions, since a stranger may be using the telephone in times of emergency.
 Be sure to give clear and concise directions to the location of the accident or to someone who will take rescue personnel to the scene.

 Here are the specific things rescue workers need to know when a call is made: